lestan/copilotkit-starter-langgraph-litellm/README.md

 A few things to try if you are running into trouble:

-1. Make sure there is no other local application server running on the 8000 port.
+1. Configure the right ports in agent-py/.env for the Langgraph port and in package.json for the frontend port.
-2. Under `/agent/greeter/demo.py`, change `0.0.0.0` to `127.0.0.1` or to `localhost`
+2. Use Chrome so Langgraph Studio works correctly